Quick Questions? Email Us

 • Only one lap infant per adult

-• Bassinet seats are limited and assigned by crew
+• Bassinet seats are limited and assigned by the crew

 • Crew may provide an infant seatbelt extension